What is Schema Therapy & is it the right choice for you?

 Have you tried other therapies such as standard CBT and other talking therapies?
 But noticed they aren’t effective?

-Schema Therapy is helpful for people that have tried other therapies with undesirable results.
-It can be a perfect fit for people that have identified and worked on their negative behaviours and beliefs already.
+Schema Therapy is helpful for people who have tried other therapies with undesirable results.
+It can be a perfect fit for people who have identified and worked on their negative behaviors and beliefs already.
 But only a doctor can really determine if Schema therapy is the right choice for you.

 Summary